Fulbright Scholar Program for Estonian Citizens for the Academic Year 2024 - 2025

 Candidates with an invitation letter from a U.S. institution are preferred.

 Please visit the Fulbright Program Application Database to file your on-line application.

 After filling out the on-line application, please also submit a .pdf copy/download copy of your application to SusiJ@state.gov

-Finalists will be interviewed in early December 2022 by a bi-national (American-Estonian) selection committee.
+Finalists will be interviewed in late December 2023 by a bi-national (American-Estonian) selection committee.

 The application deadline for the 2024-2025 academic year is November 15, 2023.